HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNewsletter

 3.5.
 Pre-Contract Enquiries

-Whilst we recommend you use the notaire for signing of the sale and purchase agreement, there are limitations on the role of the notaire in the sale process.
+Although we recommend you use the notaire for preparation and signing of the sale and purchase agreement (as opposed to going via the estate agent) there are limitations even on this approach.

-The formal pre-contract enquiries undertaken by them are confined mainly to establishing proper title of the property.
+The formal 'search' enquiries undertaken by them only take place after signing of the sale and purchase contract (compromis de vente) and are confined mainly to establishing proper title to the property and rights over the property.

-Thus, for instance, it may be pertinent to include clauses relating to access or the services to the property in the sale agreement, if nothing is being stated on these issues.
+Thus, for instance, it may be pertinent to include clauses relating to access or the services to the property, and to any major local developments in the sale agreement if nothing is being stated on these issues in the draft contract.

 The notaire is competent to do the legal drafting of the clauses that are necessary.